sharonliao09-lab/Iowa-City-Math-Circle-Coding-Camp-/slides/pages/days/day05.md

 <v-clicks depth=3>

-- Linear search has a runtime complexity of O(n); the worse case scenario is when the target value is at the end of an array, forcing the program to look through every other value beforehand.
+- Linear search has a runtime complexity of O(n).
+- The worse case scenario is when the target value is at the end of an array, forcing the program to look through every other value beforehand.
 - This makes linear search a very arduous process.
 But what search can we use instead to optimize runtime complexity?

 </v-clicks>